 The spiciness can be adjusted by the amount of gochujang and chili powder used.

-Adding sweet potatoes adds sweetness and makes it milder.
+Adding sweet potatoes also adds sweetness and makes it milder.

 The longer it is marinated, the richer the flavor and the more tender the meat becomes.